Aabrekkenibba-2.jpg

 Briksdal Glacier, river running in the foreground behind a swing.

 Briksdalsbreen is one of the most visited nature attractions in Norway, with about 300,000 visitors each year.
-With its mystical and fantastic nature, and the activities offered, and the infrastructure around the attraction, this is a tourism product in the world-class.
+With its mystical and fantastic nature, and the infrastructure around the attraction, this is a tourism product in the world-class.

 Technical information